 “Job one is to get out of that cave,” Downey Jr. told Vanity Fair in 2014, “A lot of people do get out but don’t change.”
-Robert Downey Jr. isn’t just a hero on screen, he’s a hero off screen for many people with substance use disorders.
+Robert Downey Jr. isn’t just a hero on screen, he’s a hero off-screen for many people with substance use disorders.
 He isn’t afraid to talk about his addiction, which has helped to de-stigmatize addiction and encourages conversations about getting help.

 Living with an addiction is difficult and may make someone with a substance use disorder think they’re alone.
-Maybe after recognizing that their favorite celebrity has struggled with addiction as well, they can start to understand that many people share their struggle.
-It’s important for celebrities and public figures to share their stories because it demonstrates a shared experience and can help encourage people with substance use disorder seek treatment.
+Maybe after recognizing that their favorite celebrity has struggled with addiction as well, they can start to understand that many people share their struggles.
+It’s important for celebrities and public figures to share their stories because it demonstrates a shared experience and can help encourage people with substance use disorder to seek treatment.

 If you or someone you know is struggling with a substance use disorder, help is available.
 At The Recovery Village, a team of professionals will talk to you about your needs and a treatment program that could best work to address your substance use and any underlying co-occurring disorders.